-I was pretty interested in trying this because in the past, adding protein powder to baked goods has had mixed results.
+I was pretty interested in trying Protein Powder Blueberry Corn Muffins because in the past, adding protein powder to baked goods has had mixed results.
 I have one or two recipes where it works well, but usually it just toughens up the dough and makes the item rubbery.
 Luckily, that didn’t happen here.

 These muffins are made with a mixture of flour and cornmeal, so the texture is a little grainier than a basic blueberry muffin and you don’t noticed the added protein powder quite as much.
 They’re not too sweet, and with only 3 tablespoons of butter, they’re not super rich.
 That’s a plus in my book, but the kids in the house were divided on the issue.
 One took a bite, apologized and asked for a bagel, while the other said she liked it.
 We all agreed that these should be served shortly after baking, though.
 They dried out a little on Day 2.
 Next time I’d bake, cool, freeze and thaw as needed.